Ashwinijadi/Sql-AddressBookService/README.md

 ```
 SELECT Type,COUNT(Type) FROM Address_book GROUP BY Type;
 ```
-## UC11_Ability to add person to both Friend and Family
+## UC11- Ability to add person to both Friend and Family

 ### altered table and added person in family Type